-- Efficient use of generated heat which is recycled in a continuous process (using a unique heat recovery process).
+- Efficient use of generated heat, which is recycled in a continuous process, using a unique heat recovery process.

 - Significant efficiencies in drying and cooling of bricks.

-- No tall chimney (minimising fuel wastage).
+- No tall chimney – minimising fuel wastage and workplace pollution.

-- Scalable operating modes either continuous or semi continuous.
+- Scalable operating modes either continuous or semi-continuous.

 - Power source flexibility.

-- Easily mechanized.
+- Easily mechanized technology.

 The HZZK Difference: a Positive Impact on Workers

-- Improves health outcomes of all workers, and communities.
+- Improves health outcomes of all workers and communities.

-- Promotes safe sustainable work practices and the dignity of all workers.
+- Promotes safe, sustainable work practices and the dignity of all workers.

 - Uses and upgrades skills of existing workforce whilst maintaining employment.

-- Significantly reduces GHG emissions, CO2 and short lived climate pollutants (SLCP’s) particularly black carbon (soot).
+- Significantly reduces GHG emissions, CO2 and short-lived climate pollutants (SLCP’s) particularly Black Carbon (soot).

 - Improves agricultural outcomes, locally and regionally.

-The HZZK Difference: Improved Economics
+A Key HZZK Difference: Improved Economics

 - Significant fuel savings, increase profits.

-- Production of consistent, quality, saleable bricks increases profits
+- Production of consistent, quality, saleable bricks increases profits.

 - Construction costs are lower.